demon-i386/brazil0nchain/content/writeups/openzeppelin_delegation.md

 Mas como interagir com o contrato Delegation para chegarmos ao trecho de código vulnerável? como passamos os argumentos para o "**delegatecall**"?

-Observando o contrato Delegation é observado que o trecho de código está dentro de uma função chamada "fallback()".
+Observando o contrato Delegation é observado que o trecho de código está dentro de uma função chamada **"fallback()"**.

 Segundo a documentação: *The receive function is executed on a call to the contract with empty calldata.
 This is the function that is executed on plain Ether transfers (e.g. via `.send()` or `.transfer()`).
 If no such function exists, but a payable [fallback function](https://docs.soliditylang.org/en/latest/contracts.html#fallback-function) exists, the fallback function will be called on a plain Ether transfer.
 If neither a receive Ether nor a payable fallback function is present, the contract cannot receive Ether through a transaction that does not represent a payable function call and throws an exception.*